Marble Worktops: The Ultimate Guide to Choosing, Installing, and Maintaining Them

 What are the benefits of using marble for kitchen worktops?

-Marble is a popular choice for kitchen worktops due to its natural beauty, durability, and heat resistance.
-It is available in a variety of colours and patterns, making it easy to find a style that complements your kitchen décor.
+Marble is popular for kitchen worktops due to its natural beauty, durability, and heat resistance.
+It is available in various colours and patterns, making it easy to find a style that complements your kitchen décor.
 Marble is also a hygienic material, as it is non-porous and does not harbour bacteria.
 With proper care and maintenance, marble worktops can last a lifetime.

 How much does a marble worktop cost compared to other materials?